2021 Pierneef Sauvignon Blanc

-The wine is a blend of 91% Sauvignon Blanc and 9% Semillon.
-The Sauvignon Blanc and Semillon originates from vineyards at Elim.
-These vineyards fall under the Origin Cape South Coast classification and are amongst the most southerly situated vineyards in Africa.
+The wine is a blend of 85% Sauvignon Blanc and 15% Semillon.
+35% of the Sauvignon Blanc is from Napier and 65% from Elim.
+Semillon is also from Elim.
+These vineyards falls under the origin Cape South Coast and are some of the most southerly vineyards in Africa.

-This wine represents different vineyards in the Elim district.
+Each vineyard grows in its own macro climate and different clones are represented.
 All the vineyards are trellised and managed to maintain a perfect balance between leaf coverage and yield.
 Most of the soils have a shale origin and the potential is medium.
 Due to cool conditions, low fertility is maintained, with a yield of approximately 6 tons/ha.
 Soils in the Elgin area are deeper, with a higher fertility potential and a yield of approximately 8 tons/ha.

 The grapes were harvested at between 20 and 22 degrees Balling.
 The wine was allowed 16 hours of skin contact.
 Fermentation was at approximately 14 degrees Celsius.
 The wine was removed from the heavy lees and left on the fine lees for 5 months, followed by blending.
-The wine was bottled in August 2019 and 3 000 cartons (6 x 750 ml) will be released.
+2500 cases were bottled in August 2020.

-Vineyards in the cool, emerging wine-producing areas close to the southern tip of Africa are combined to produce a Wine of Origin Cape South Coast.
-The wine is thiol-driven, with especially citrus flavours.
-There are also green pepper and Cape gooseberry flavours in the background.
+Vineyards in the cool, emerging wineproducing areas close to the southern tip of Africa are combined to produce a wine of Origin Cape South Coast.
+The wine is thiol-driven, with especially citrus flavours, and green pepper and Cape gooseberry flavours in the background.
 The palate is very elegant, with a mineral finish.
-Best time to enjoy this wine will be during 2020.

 Total acid 6,8 g/l